erikbrinkman/rmapi-js/README.md

 await api.putEpub("document name", epubBuffer);
 ```

+Note that to actually update the reMarkable to display it, the root hash will
+also need to be updated, see method documentation for more info.

 ### Node

 This uses web standards by default, so using within node takes a little more effort.